cmenguy/cmenguy.github.io/content/pages/resume.md

 ----

 >  Data science engineer with 6+ years of professional experience in the online advertising industry.
->  Fluent in Java and Python, intermediate in C++ and Scala.
+>  Fluent in Java and Python, intermediate in Scala and C++.
 Comfortable with Unix/shell scripting.
 >  Well-versed in big data technologies and applying data science techniques at scale in the cloud.

 ----